Amit-raj407/CPAD2023SecBTeam03/README.md

 ---

-Thank you for using the Recipe Recommendation Cooking App.
+Thank you for using the Cook It Up App.
 We hope you enjoy cooking delicious meals with the ingredients you have on hand.
 Happy cooking!